Manitoba: Indigenous societies and European settlement

 Modern-day Manitoba was inhabited by the First Nations people shortly after the last ice age glaciers retreated in the southwest about 10,000 years ago; the first exposed land was the Turtle Mountain area.
 The Ojibwe, Cree, Dene, Sioux, Mandan, and Assiniboine peoples founded settlements, and other tribes entered the area to trade.
 In Northern Manitoba, quartz was mined to make arrowheads.
 The first farming in Manitoba was along the Red River, where corn and other seed crops were planted before contact with Europeans.

 In 1611, Henry Hudson was one of the first Europeans to sail into what is now known as Hudson Bay, where he and some loyal crewmembers were marooned by mutineers.
 Thomas Button travelled this area in 1612 in an unsuccessful attempt to find and rescue Hudson.
 When the British ship Nonsuch sailed into Hudson Bay in 1668–1669, she became the first trading vessel to reach the area; that voyage led to the formation of the Hudson's Bay Company, to which the British government gave absolute control of the entire Hudson Bay watershed.
 This watershed was named Rupert's Land, after Prince Rupert, who helped to subsidize the Hudson's Bay Company.
 York Factory was founded in 1684 after the original fort of the Hudson's Bay Company, Fort Nelson (built in 1682), was destroyed by rival French traders.

 Pierre Gaultier de Varennes, sieur de La Vérendrye, visited the Red River Valley in the 1730s to help open the area for French exploration and trade.
 As French explorers entered the area, a Montreal-based company, the North West Company, began trading with the local Indigenous people.
 Both the North West Company and the Hudson's Bay Company built fur-trading forts; the two companies competed in southern Manitoba, occasionally resulting in violence, until they merged in 1821 (the Hudson's Bay Company Archives in Winnipeg preserve the history of this era).

 Great Britain secured the territory in 1763 after their victory over France in the North American theatre of the Seven Years' War, better known as the French and Indian War in North America, lasting from 1754 to 1763.
-The founding of the first agricultural community and settlements in 1812 by Lord Selkirk, north of the area which is now downtown Winnipeg, led to conflict between British colonists and the Métis.
+The founding of the first agricultural community and settlements, the Selkirk Concession, by Lord Selkirk in 1812 led to conflict between British colonists and the Métis.
 Twenty colonists, including the governor, and one Métis were killed in the Battle of Seven Oaks in 1816.